jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Asking for problems provides some good starting points for designing (as you can try to avoid the problems with a better solution).
+Asking for problems provides some good starting points for designing since you can try to avoid the problems with a better solution.

 Problems are easily communicated and the need for a solution is often very clear.
 Thus they provide a good starting point when convincing others …